SeaSlugLabs/Rpi-Sigfox-Shield/README.md

 The WSSFM10R2 uses a UART interface.
 Simple commands are used to operate the module.

+This Board fits on Raspberry Pi 3, 2, B+, A+, Zero and Zero W.

 Find on this repository the information about board.
 And some python examples to send information via Sigfox Network.